Cupcake Christmas Tree Recipe

 - 1. Prepare cake batter mix according to package directions for cupcakes; fold in chips.
 Fill foil-lined muffin cups two-thirds full.

-- 2. Bake at 350° for 18-24 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 350° for 18-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks to cool completely.

 - 3. For frosting, in a large bowl, cream butter and confectioners' sugar until light and fluffy.
 Beat in milk and extracts until blended.
 Transfer 2 tablespoons to a small bowl; stir in cocoa.
 Stir green food coloring into remaining frosting.